rafalp/Misago/dev-docs/plugins/hooks/open-thread-poll-hook.md

     ...
 ```

-Misago function that opens a thread's poll, updates the thread instance, and creates a new thread update object.
+Misago function that opens a thread's poll, updates the thread instance, and creates a new thread event object.

 ### Arguments